ssp21/ssp21-spec/ssp21.md

 * MSVK - Master static private key
 * MSPK - Master static public key

+Symmetric session keys in this this section use the following abbrevations:

+* MOSK - Master to outstation session key
+* OMSK - Outstation to master session key

 1. The master sends the *REQUEST_HANDSHAKE_BEGIN* message to the outstation containing an ephemeral public key, some additional metadata, and a certificate chain.